Squishy Paint: Bird Mobile

 Hi friends,

-Spring isn’t quite here yet but the birds don’t seem to mind, they’re outside chirping away.
-Today we’ll use recycled newspaper to create beautiful designs, as unique as the colors you use and the squishing & swirling you do.
+Spring isn’t quite here yet, but the birds don’t seem to mind, their chirping inspired today’s Squishy Paint Bird Mobile.
+You’ll repurpose newspaper to create beautiful designs, unique in color and design with the squishing & swirling you do.
 We’ll show you each color combo we used, its outcome, and a bird in that design.
-So, let’s bring the birds indoors with this cute and colorful, bird mobile.
 Check it out below.

 *Click on photos for a closer look